PayPal

 This ID will be different for your sandbox account and your production account.

 The loadPayPalSDK method also takes an optional configuration object.
-Each property corresponds to the query parameters available in the PayPal JS SDK.
+Each property corresponds to the query parameters available in the PayPal JavaScript SDK.

-By default, the client-id will be the merchant's PayPal Client ID for the current environment (sandbox or production).
+By default, the client-id is the merchant's PayPal Client ID for the current environment, such as sandbox or production.

-The other config options depend on whether you choose the Vault or Checkout integration option; see those pages for more details.
+The other configuration options depend on whether you choose the Vault or Checkout integration option.
+See those pages for more details.

 1. Callback